Processional Art

 December 2013-2015, 2017-2020, Portland, Oregon

-I enjoy participating in our local Krampuslauf, held each December along SE Hawthorne Blvd.
+I have enjoyed participating in several of our local Krampuslaufs, held each December along SE Hawthorne Blvd.
 These are photos of some of my son's and my costumes over the years.

 Photo by Mark Graves/The Oregonian, 2020